RajnishArora/rvp/Readme.txt

 Go to Plugins > Add new then upload and activate.

 == Frequently Asked Questions ==

 1. If you want to show all viewed products, Set the number of products to -1.
 2. If using slider & want to show all viewed products, Set the Total no of products in slider to -1
 3. If arrows not visible / slider not working please check that Total no of products in slider > No of slides in the view
+4. If some value are not filled , defaults are taken.
+For eg. default value of no of products is 3

 = How to install this plugin ? =

 Go to Plugins > Add new then upload and activate.

 = Where do it find plugin settings page? =